• Skip to primary navigation

 How to Store Spinach Gnocchi

-Freeze formed gnocchi (best option in above photo): Place formed gnocchi on a parchment-lined tray (leaving room in between them so they don't touch) and freeze for 30-45 minutes or until frozen solid.
-Transfer to an airtight container and freeze for up to 3 months.
-Cook directly from frozen (never thaw gnocchi first) in a pot of boiling salted water or broth (they'll take a few minutes longer to cook than fresh gnocchi).
+Freeze formed gnocchi instead.
+This is the move.
+Spread them on a parchment-lined tray with space between each one and freeze 30-45 minutes until solid.
+Transfer to an airtight container and freeze up to 3 months.
+Cook straight from frozen in boiling salted water or broth - they'll need a few extra minutes, but the texture holds beautifully.

 5 Easy Ways to Reheat Leftover Gnocchi